 After living in New Zealand for 2 years, we were constantly blown away by this little country.
 Every time we thought we had seen the best of the best, we would stumble upon somewhere else that seemed to top the list again.
 It was a never ending cycle; from glaciers, to snowy mountains, golden beaches and crystal blue lakes, each landscape seemed to outdo the previous.
 Trying to see the best of New Zealand is like falling through Alice’s rabbit hole, on what feels like a never ending quest!

 In a country where you can literally snowboard and surf in the same day, trying to decide on a must do activity or must see destination is difficult.
 With so much to see, how can we possibly begin to narrow it down?
 However, when we think back through all our New Zealand road trips and weekends away, there is perhaps one place that is truly unlike anything we’ve seen before; the Hokitika Gorge.

-The Hokitika Gorge is one of those places that looks photoshopped; the vibrancy of its blue water defies comprehension.
+The Hokitika Gorge, on the West Coast, is one of those places that looks photoshopped; the vibrancy of its blue water defies comprehension.
 It’s simply not possible for water to be that blue.
 Yet it is.